richard-scryber/scryber.core/docs/overview/what_is_scryber.rst

 content properties, etc. Some are in the pipeline, some are in ideas and others will not make it.

-**However, we think with scryber, you will have better control of layout, pagination, maintenance and separation of the data you are presenting vs the design you want it to fit.**
+However, we think, with scryber, you will have better control of layout, pagination, styles and content.
+The maintenance and separation of the data you are presenting with the design you want it to fit.

+**In the end we think it is faster and better**

 Using templates